 Sep 12, 2016 | Atlanta, GA

-With the fall Career Fair taking place Sept.
-12–13, students should be making preparations for the event and to talk with prospective employers.
+With the fall Career Fair coming up, students should be making preparations for the event and to talk with prospective employers.

 Michelle Tullier, executive director of the Center for Career Discovery and Development, has worked in both higher education and corporate coaching.
 She offers these tips to students attending the fair.